martingollogly/martingollogly.github.io/_posts/index.md

 Home
 ============
-Site created with [EasyStatic](http://easystatic.com) and automated with http://travis-ci.org
+This site was created with [EasyStatic](http://easystatic.com) and automated with http://travis-ci.org

 ## Projects